Head Instructor

 Professor Kelly’s training philosophy is simple: always give more than you get.
 To Professor, training is a lifelong pursuit and he is always working to improve his skills.
 He was honored to be inducted in the Kenpo Hall of Fame in August 2011 at Tracy’s Gathering of Eagles.

-Professor Kelly is also involved with the Boy Scouts of America and enjoys traveling, rappelling, rock climbing and spending time with his wife and two sons, who also train in Kajukenbo.
-He recently completed a “Tough Mudder” competition with the Kaju AZ Ohana Team and has done so multiple times, including the ‘Tiughest Mudder’ and ‘World’s Toughest Mudder’.
+Professor Kelly has been involved with the Boy Scouts of America and enjoys traveling, rappelling, rock climbing and spending time with his wife and two sons, who also train in Kajukenbo.
+He has completed several “Tough Mudder” competitions with the Kaju AZ Ohana Team, and has also completed the 8 hour ‘Toughest Mudder’ and the 24 Hour ‘World’s Toughest Mudder’ races.